montali/MLEngineerSummary/Machine Learning.md

 We might want clusters to be high-density regions separated by low-density regions.
 To compute density, we could either use _grid-based methods_ or _object-centered methods_.
 Now, a **cluster is a maximal set of points connected by density**, i.e. points linked by other points in their neighbourhoods.

-An alternative to **DBSCAN** is **Kernel Density Estimation**, describing the distribution of the data by a function and compute th density as the sum of the _kernel functions_ associated with each point.
+An alternative to **DBSCAN** is **Kernel Density Estimation**, describing the distribution of the data by a function and compute the density as the sum of the _kernel functions_ associated with each point.

 #### Model-based clustering